Is any room complete without its own complementary candle?

 It turns out, essential oils can be quite weak in candles.
 Based on the conversations we have with customers, many makers choose a 3% fragrance ratio.
 Some essential oils will work well at this percentage, but others will only give off a faint smell.
 Which is fine if you prefer a delicate scent throw - not so much if you’re looking to fragrance a large room with just one aromatherapy candle.

-The problem is, if you add more essential oils, the candle mixture will begin to sweat out the excess.
+The problem with using essential oils for candles is, the more you add to your candle mixture, the more oil your candle will sweat out.
 This is where you’ll see droplets on top of the candle.
 Freestanding candles won’t be able to hold their form, and contained candles could get gloopy too.

 Your next option is to use something more potent.
 Absolute oils are a great option, because they’re also extracted from the natural source, just like essential oils.
 Absolute oils are the result of solvent extraction, and their fragrances are far more potent and you can get away with using a very small amount to scent your candles.